 Have you or someone you love been taking Onglyza to control high blood sugar and type 2 diabetes?
 Have You Suffered From… Heart failure Congestive heart failure Severe joint pain Upper respiratory tract infection Urinary tract infection Headaches Pancreatitis Pancreatic cancer Thyroid cancer Severe, life-threatening allergy reactions Hypoglycemia (low blood sugar) Blisters, breakdown of outer…Read More

-Over the last few decades, the United States of America has been slowly suffering from an opioid addiction epidemic.
+Over the last few decades, the USA has been slowly suffering from an opioid addiction epidemic.
 The amount of citizens who have become addicted to opioids over the last 10 years is staggering.
 With this rise in addiction, it is natural that there has been a significant increase in overdose deaths.
-Opioid Dependency…Read More
+Opioid Dependency Declared a…Read More

 Pradaxa is a drug prescribed for the prevention of strokes in atrial fibrillation patients.
 Unfortunately, Pradaxa has been linked to thousands of adverse events resulting from side effects as well as over 1,000 deaths.
 Patients taking the anticoagulant have been known to literally bleed to death from a minor cut.
 If you are taking Pradaxa, you…Read More

 Risperdal is a drug initially developed to treat schizophrenia which has also been prescribed for symptoms of autism and bipolar disorder.
 It has been known to lead to serious health issues and sometimes even death to the user.
 Risperdal side effects: Children have a gynecomastia risk five times higher than the label indicated High psychological…Read More